A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding

 \section{The NonVerbalSpeech-38K Dataset}

-Using the proposed NonVerbalSpeech-38K pipeline, we construct a dataset from diverse online speech sources, covering a wide range of natural speaking styles and rich non-verbal vocalizations.
-The raw data statistics are shown in Table~\ref{tab:source_hours_final_samples}.
-Radio dramas, comedy sketches, and cartoons contribute the most data, while movies and audiobooks yield the highest processing conversion rates, suggesting richness in non-verbal content.
+Using the proposed NonVerbalSpeech-38K pipeline, we construct a dataset from diverse online speech sources (statistics are provided in the Appendix), covering a wide range of natural speaking styles and rich NVs.
 The initial release contains $\sim$131 hours of English and Chinese speech, totaling about 38,000 samples.
-As shown in Figure~\ref{fig:lan_and_label_dis}, Chinese samples dominate due to the composition of the source data.
-Interestingly, the frame-level detection model trained only on English still generalizes well to Chinese, indicating strong cross-lingual scalability.
-Figure~\ref{fig:lan_and_label_dis} also shows the distribution of non-verbal tags.
-Frequent types such as sigh, sniff, laughing, and coughing dominate, reflecting their prevalence in daily speech.
-Less frequent types (e.g., crying, yawn) are also included.
-The resulting durations mostly fall within the range of 3 to 30 seconds (Figure~\ref{fig: dur-dist}).
-More information is available in the Appendix.
+As shown in Fig.~\ref{fig:lan_and_label_dis}, Chinese samples dominate due to the composition of the source data.
+Again, the frame-level detection model trained only on English still generalizes well to Chinese, indicating strong cross-lingual scalability.
+Frequent NV types such as \texttt{[sigh]}, \texttt{[sniff]}, \texttt{[laughing]}, and \texttt{[coughing]} dominate, reflecting their prevalence in daily speech.
+Less frequent types (e.g., \texttt{[crying]}, \texttt{[yawn]}) are also included.
+Further information and analysis can be found in the Appendix.